Cito/Pinboard-Pin/README.md

 * Enter or update tags using automatic suggestions in the popup dialog.
 * Use a keyboard shortcut (Alt + P) to open the popup dialog.
 * Use the context menu to open the popup dialog for the current page or to quickly save any link on the page.
+* Configurable dark mode for the popup dialog.

 Installation
 ------------